Skip to content

 The full review

 One of the strongest picks in this batch, this fragrance-free continuous spray earns a clean recommended in our maximum protection tier.
 Its 20% picaridin rests on definitive published evidence, the claims audit is excellent with 3 strong and 2 moderate and nothing weak, and the skin safety reads near-perfect.
-Our model puts complete protection at a genuine 8 to 10 hours against mosquitoes and 7 to 8 against ticks, so the label's 12-hour figure (which measures reduced biting, not bite-free time) is broadly consistent with real performance.
+Our model puts complete protection at a genuine 8 to 10 hours against both mosquitoes and ticks, so the label's 12 hour figure (which measures reduced biting, not bite-free time) is broadly consistent with real performance.
 The only meaningful drag is transparency, where the active is fully disclosed (EPA Reg.
 No. 99212-1) but inerts are not accounted for.
 A DEET-free option that delivers durability without harshness.

 Scorecard